Basketball at the 2024 Summer Olympics

-Basketball at the 2024 Summer Olympics in Paris, France will be held from 27 July to 11 August 2024.
-Preliminary 5-on-5 basketball matches will occur at Pierre Mauroy Stadium in Lille, with the final phase staged at the Bercy Arena in Paris.
-Retaining its position in the program, the 3×3 competitions will be played at Place de la Concorde.
+The basketball competitions at the 2024 Summer Olympics in Paris, France, were held from 27 July to 11 August 2024.
+Preliminary 5x5 basketball matches occurred at Stade Pierre-Mauroy in Lille, with the final phase staged at the Bercy Arena (not referred to as the Accor Arena due to IOC rules disallowing Olympic host venues to be named after corporate sponsors) in Paris.
+Retaining its position in the program, the 3x3 competitions were played at Place de la Concorde.